 The United States is in the midst of an “opioid epidemic,” aptly named considering that opioids are responsible for nearly 130 deaths every day in the United States.
 The drugs involved in the opioid epidemic range from illegal drugs such as heroin to legal, prescription drugs that can be bought at a pharmacy.
 Regardless of their legality, all opioids carry the potential for addiction.

 While often used interchangeably, the term opioid refers to any substance that binds to opioid receptors and includes natural, synthetic (man-made) and semi-synthetic drugs.
 The term opiate refers to a drug derived directly from the opium poppy, such as morphine and codeine.
 All opiates are opioids, but not all opioids are opiates.
+No matter the substance, if you or a loved have become dependent on opiates, Chapman House will provide you with the support you need through our opiate addiction treatment in Orange County.

 Opioids are some of the most effective analgesics available and often the backbone of treatment regimens for chronic pain, particularly cancer, with approximately 50% of active cancer patients receiving opioids long term.
 They are also routinely used for short-term pain control following surgeries; some common opioid medications include hydrocodone, oxycodone, morphine and fentanyl.
 While excellent at controlling pain, their effectiveness comes at a cost – placing the patient at high risk for addiction and opioid misuse, even in those with no history of substance abuse.
 It is believed that roughly 80% of heroin users’ addiction started with the misuse of prescribed opioids initiated for legitimate, medically necessary reasons.
+As an opiate addiction treatment center in Orange County, CA, Chapman House can help guide you through your recovery from opiate addiction.

 The statistics on opioids in the United states are unsettling.
 The National Institute on Drug Abuse estimates that in 2018, 3.4% of 12th graders in the United States had tried a narcotic other than heroin.3 The Centers for Disease Control and Prevention (CDC) estimates that from 1999 – 2017, opioid overdoses have been responsible for more than 700,000 deaths in the United States, with fentanyl being responsible for the most drug overdoses doses of any drug in 2016.
 People who begin abusing opioids may have originally been prescribed opioids legitimately for pain or obtained them illegally.
 Regardless of the origin of addiction, opioid drugs and their addictive potential pose a significant threat to any user’s physical and mental health, as opiate addicts will often resort to extreme measures to chase the “high” associated with their use.